-The Alzheimer’s Association is looking for a dynamic, experienced professional to serve as the functional leader in media relations, marketing and communications for Pennsylvania, New Jersey and Delaware.
+The Alzheimer’s Association is looking for a dynamic, experienced professional to serve as the functional leader in media relations, marketing and communications for Northern California and Northern Nevada.
 The Senior Director of Marketing and Communications crafts strategies, builds relationships and executes a comprehensive communication plan to significantly increase concern and awareness on behalf of the Alzheimer’s Association.
-This position will work in all aspects of media relations, including promoting consumer-friendly disease-awareness campaigns and press events; pro-actively inserting the cause into trending stories and creating new opportunities; and showcasing scientific advances in the field as well as Alzheimer’s Association programs and special events.
-The Sr. Director will be responsible for overseeing and executing all marketing and communications initiatives through multiple platforms across the three-state area of responsibility.
-This position will provide direct oversight to one Manager, Marketing and Communications and - in partnership with chapter executive directors - will provide matrix-style direction to the full team of marketing and communication professionals across the region
+S/he will work in all aspects of media relations, including promoting consumer-friendly disease-awareness campaigns and press events; pro-actively inserting the cause into trending stories and creating new opportunities; and showcasing scientific advances in the field as well as Alzheimer’s Association programs and special events.
+S/he will be responsible for overseeing and executing all marketing and communications initiatives through multiple platforms across the chapter territory.
+The Sr. Director will provide direct oversight to a team of three and will actively partner with communications leaders and colleagues across our region (including Arizona, Nevada and Hawaii).

-- Coordinate media interest in the Chapters of the region and ensure regular contact with target media and appropriate responses to media requests:
+- Coordinate media interest and ensure regular contact with target media and appropriate responses to media requests:

-- Act as the Association’s representative with the media for specific chapter.
+- Act as the Association’s representative with the media.
 Work collaboratively with internal and external partners, clients and the media.